twilio/programmable-asset-tracker/esp32/esp32_readme.md

 A simple Squirrel example which flashes ESP32C3 chip:
 - [imp-agent part](./Esp32LoaderExample.agent.nut) (provides REST API for firmware loading/reflashing)
 - [imp-device part](./Esp32LoaderExample.device.nut)
-- [ESP32Loader class](./Esp32Loader.device.nut) (implements esp32 reflashing over [Serial Protocol](https://docs.espressif.com/projects/esptool/en/latest/esp32c3/advanced-topics/serial-protocol.html))
+- [bash script](./esp32_send_fw.sh) which calculates a firmware file length and MD5, splits the file into parts and sends REST API requests.
-- [script example linux bash](./esp32_send_fw.sh)(bash script to calculate file length and MD5, and send REST API requests)
+  - Originally the script is intended for Linux bash.

-For using script esp32_send_fw.sh on Windows system required to install [git](http://git-scm.com/download/win)  and execute this script with git bash terminal.
+  - To run the script eg. on Windows, install [git (with bash component)](http://git-scm.com/download/win) and execute the script with git bash terminal.

 ### REST API ###